markdiener10/fibonacci-demo-go/README.md

 Further Instructions are available by entering "make <enter>" from the MacOS Terminal in the cloned repo directory.

+WARNING:  This make file is disruptive to your installed docker images.

 ###########Developer Notes ###########################

 Given the size of the project, I decided that the testing code did not require a separate package naming convention